CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 - [x] #low refactor all simple math (min / max / etc) with OZ library
 - [x] #note unused imports in a few places
 - [x] #note several notes and nits from lightchaser https://gist.github.com/ChaseTheLight01/a66ec6b0599e1760f8512c42ec5f96ea
+- [x] #note memory structs should be preferred to storage when access is read-only (even though gas is slightly higher) for clarity

 ### Base admin
 - [ ] #low rescuing nfts is not handled: can save erc20 / nft via using approval + pull instead of transfer